ibm-cloud-docs/EventStreams/eventstreams158.md

 Before you opt in to using {{site.data.keyword.mon_full}} metrics, be aware of the cost of doing so.
 The estimated cost depends on the following considerations:

+* the {{site.data.keyword.messagehub}} plan that you use
-* how often time series is sent for each plan
+* how often a time series is sent for each plan
 * the number of topics you use
-* the {{site.data.keyword.messagehub}} plan that you use
 * whether you are using a customer account or a provider account

 | Plan            | Topics         | Number of time series  | Monthly cost |